haatveit88/sokolang/README.md

 ## Read & Write

+`write` - pops the top value off the stack, and writes it to its `IO` destination.
+`read`  - reads data from the current `IO` destination, and pushes it into the stack.

 Reads and writes can be directed to one of two systems; Memory or File.
 With respect to reading and writing, these are equivalent, however Memory is addressed via numerical addresses (hex or integer), and is a finite structure; that is, there are only so many memory blocks available to use.
 Files are less restrictive, and is addressed by file name.